-The name Sounkyo comes from Ainu language, and it means ‘the river with many waterfalls’ which is an appropriate name as the area is especially known for its many impressive waterfalls and cliffs.
+The name Sounkyo comes from the Ainu language, and it means ‘the river with many waterfalls’.
+It is an appropriate name as the area is especially known for its many impressive waterfalls and cliffs.
 In the middle of the area is Sounkyu Onsen, a small resort village with comfortable hotels.

 Noteworthy spots in Sounkyo include the Obako and Kobako rock formations and the Ryusei-no-taki and Ginga-no-taki waterfalls.
-The Ginga-no-taki or Milkyway-falls is the female waterfall that looks milky-white because it runs like layers of fine, white thread, and the Ryusei-no-taki or Shooting Star-falls is the male waterfall that runs like one thick thread.
-The best time to travel here is in September when the entire area erupts in beautiful fall foliage, but it is also worth a visit in the rest of the year.
+The Ginga-no-taki or Milkyway-falls is the female waterfall that looks milky-white because it runs like layers of fine, white thread.
+And the Ryusei-no-taki or Shooting Star-falls is the male waterfall that runs like one thick thread.
+The best time to travel here is in September when the entire area erupts in beautiful fall foliage.
+But it is also worth a visit for the rest of the year.
 The summer brings the fire festival, while in the winter the ice water festival is held.